jueyang/jueyang.github.io/_posts/posts-for-thoughts/2021-02-24-thank-you-this-is-not-a-thank-you.md

 I have not had the right to vote in the past decade.

-Yet I speak of "systemic change" — often.
+Yet I speak of "systemic change."

-There is something terrible and terribly ironic about this contrivance.
+There is something terrible and terribly funny about this contrivance.

 I have been a believer of law because I have believed in fairness.
 I have consulted five lawyers in my life, four of which have been immigration lawyers.
 I am working with one now to figure out my life in this country.

 Ever since I learned the word "litigious" I have used it to describe myself.
-But as I read the legal requirements of immigration (once again) and tredge through paperworks I have to produce to prove my existence (once again), I realize what I have ignored for far too long:
+I read the legal requirements of immigration.
+I trudge through paperworks I have to produce to prove myself.

-Laws are made by law-makers.
+As I experience immigration (all over again) I realize what I have ignored for all these years:

-Law-makers represent interests more than they represent justice.
+Laws are made by law-makers, and law-makers represent interests more than they represent justice.

 ### *